nu11ptr/flexstr/README.md

 * Simple: just an enum.
 You mostly already know how to use it.
 * Borrowed, inlined, reference counted, and boxed strings in a single type
-* When using boxed variant, moving to/from `String` is very efficient.
-* Inlined string type can be used on its own
 * O(1) clone
     * NOTE: first `clone` when variant is `Boxed` is O(n)
+* Copy-on-write mutability (if necessary)
+* Inlined string type can be used on its own
 * Same size a a `String` (3 words wide, even inside an `Option`)
-* Lazy on create (no unexpected allocations)
+* Lazy instantiation (no unexpected allocations)
 * No dependencies
     * NOTE: `serde` optional for serialization/deserialization
 * Optional `no_std`